Review · Other Supplements

 - Skip if

-- You take prescription medications — saw palmetto and beta-sitosterol may interact with blood thinners and hormone therapies; ask a pharmacist first
+- You take prescription medications — saw palmetto and beta-sitosterol can interact with blood thinners and hormone therapies; check with a pharmacist

 - Evidence file